Bong

 Recognition and What It Signals

-Resy's Leading of the Hit List for 2025 is a useful signal, not because Resy operates a Michelin-style evaluation process, but because placement on that list reflects sustained conversation among diners and food writers who track new and emerging restaurants closely.
+Resy's Best of the Hit List for 2025 is a useful signal, because placement on that list reflects sustained conversation among diners and food writers who track new and emerging restaurants closely.
 The additional recognition from The Leading Things I Ate reinforces the picture: this is a restaurant that has broken through from neighborhood discovery to city-level notice in a relatively short window.

 For comparison, the restaurants that tend to accumulate this kind of cross-platform recognition early are the ones operating in undersupplied cuisine categories with a clear point of view.
-The category logic here is direct: there are very few Cambodian restaurants in New York with this level of attention, which means Bong is effectively setting the reference point for what serious Khmer cooking looks like at the restaurant level in this city.
-That is a different kind of competitive position than, say, a new Italian or Japanese entry competing in a crowded peer set.
+The category logic here is direct: there are very few Cambodian restaurants in New York with this level of attention, which means Bong is effectively setting the reference point for what serious Khmer cooking looks like in this city.
+That is a different kind of competitive position than, say, a new Italian or Japanese entry competing in a crowded comparable set.

 Where It Sits Among Brooklyn's Independent Restaurants